There are laws about agreements between park owners and people who stay or live in the park.

 - live in a caravan in your caravan park (residency agreements under Victoria’s Residential Tenancies Act 1997)

 - own their movable dwelling and rent the underlying land in your park (site tenants on site agreements under Part 4A of the Residential Tenancies Act)

 - stay in your park for holidays and other short-term accommodation (fair trading laws apply).

-For more information about when residency agreements and site agreements apply, view our Types of rental agreements section.
+For more information about when residency agreements and site agreements apply, view Different rental agreements.

-For information on the differences between residential parks, rental villages and retirement villages, view our What is a retirement village? page.
+For information on the differences between residential parks, rental villages and retirement villages, view What is a retirement village?.

 Holiday and short-term accommodation in your park

 Holiday and short-stay accommodation (less than 60 consecutive days) are not considered rental accommodation under the Residential Tenancies Act 1997.
 Holiday accommodation is a service that is regulated by the Australian Consumer Law (ACL).

 Under the ACL, you provide guarantees on goods and services that you supply to a consumer.
 You can find more information on Consumer guarantees that apply automatically.